Shuzhengz/TPFanCtrl2/README.md

 Please open a pull request and have at lease one review to merge it into main

+By doing so, you agree to didicate your contribution to the public domain.
+In compliance with the Unlicense license, you must agree to the following:

+> I dedicate any and all copyright interest in this software to the public domain.
+I make this dedication for the benefit of the public at large and to the detriment of my heirs and successors.
+I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

+For more information, please refer to <http://unlicense.org/>

 ## Licenssing
 This program is under the Unlicense "license"